Africa Cabinet Government Network (ACGN)

 ACGN Training Program on Evidence Informed Policy

 While in Nairobi Dr Johnston also met with the Secretary General of the African Association for Public Administration and Management (AAPAM) to discuss collaboration on an ACGN training workshop on Evidence Informed Policy Making for policy analysts from Cabinet Secretariats and line Ministries.
-Details of the workshop, tentatively scheduled for the third quarter of 2018 in Nairobi, will be announced shortly.
+Details of the workshop have now been announced.
+See above and course information.

 World Bank Seminar

 On 21 June 2017 the ACGN Executive Director was guest speaker at a Washington seminar for World Bank staff on the role of the ACGN.
 In response to his presentation, participants discussed the benefits of supporting Cabinet Secretariats to improve the quality of policy proposals being submitted to African Cabinets, leading to more inclusive, evidence-informed policies that are more likely to be effectively implemented.
 The seminar highlighted the more sustainable benefits of strengthening mainstream institutions such as Cabinet Secretariats and the vital role they play in supporting high-level decision-making processes.

 The Bank’s Governance Practice has also published a blog on the work of ACGN prepared by the Executive Director for Bank staff and others involved in designing and delivering Center of Government projects.

 The Stakeholder Engagement project, completed in the first half of 2017, was an Australian funded initiative of the Africa Cabinet Government Network.
 The project aimed at increasing the input and participation of relevant communities and other stakeholder groups when line Ministries are preparing proposals for Cabinet consideration, in order to improve on the impact of government decision, and to ensure policies and projects are implemented effectively to address national priorities and especially to address the needs of the vulnerable groups such as women and children.